Public Companies Sector: Saudi Government Regulations

 This is due to the government’s decisive decisions.
 Thus, to regulate the process of establishing public companies and designate the approval entities.

 In this piece, we examine the approved approval and rejection methods.
-It emphasises the new requirements for forming public corporations in the Kingdom of Saudi Arabia.
+It emphasises the new requirements for forming publicly owned corporations in the Kingdom of Saudi Arabia.

 Should the public entity choose to move forward with the project after the Fund denies the application, it must provide both the application and the Fund’s answer to the Ministry of Finance.